slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *"The less talent they have, the more pride, vanity and arrogance they have.
+All these fools, however, find other fools who applaud them."  -- Desiderius Erasmus*
+> *"It is better to be silent than to dispute with the ignorant."  -- Aristotle*

 > *"Fools rush in and get the best seats in the house."*
 > *"Never argue.
 In society nothing must be discussed; give only results."  -- Benjamin Disraeli*
 > *"Many people don’t have original thoughts of their own, not because they lack mental creativity, but because they lack the courage to take real risks with the unknown, to walk alone, to challenge the consensus: they are afraid to live a life that no one has lived before."  -- orangebook_@x*
-> *"One's only rival is one's own potentialities.
-One's only failure is failing to live up to one's own possibilities.
+> *"One’s only rival is one’s own potentialities.
+One’s only failure is failing to live up to one’s own possibilities.
 In this sense, every man can be a king, and must therefore be treated like a king."  -- Abraham Maslow*

 - every snowflake is different but all snow is the same.
 -->